worstestes/cryptocracy/README.md

 # Cryptocracy

-Cryptocracy - A React-Native based Cryptocurrency Market tracking app.
+A React-Native based Cryptocurrency Market tracking app.
 Follow the market with up-to-date financial/market data, save your favorites to your watchlist to watch specific currencies, and keep in the loop with the news section, bringing you up to the minute market news.

 ## Getting Started